Benevolent-Nautilus/Dash/PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  Join the future of fitness.

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  Track your fitness goals and progress with others, regardless of device.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  You've joined the fitness-tracking revolution.
+You're counting your steps and watching your activity, but your friends or loved ones are using another device.
+What now?
+Enter Dash - a platform for users to track their health and fitness data together, regardless of device.
+Monitor all the same information you get from your own device, but also offer encouragement and goals to others, and issue fun challenges that you can tackle together.

 ## Problem ##
   > Describe the problem your product solves.

+  Fitness-tracking devices only connect with users of the same device, without a way to communicate with users of other devices.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  Dash provides a seamless platform for integrating different users and devices.
+Whether you have a fitbit, jawbone, or anything in between, you can add your friends, view their performance, and encourage or challenge them in fun and interesting ways.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  With the growth of fitness-tracking devices, there should be a way for users of different devices to participate in the broader community of healthy living.
+Dash is that platform for bringing users of all devices together to monitor their fitness activity and challenge themselves, and others, to live more healthfully.
+  --Dennis Yang

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  To get started using Dash, visit [Dash website] to create an account and get tracking!

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  "I love my Fitbit, but my brother recently bought a Jawbone UP.
+With Dash, we can monitor each other's fitness progress and send challenges to each other to see who can climb Mount Kilimanjaro the fastest.
+It's great! "
+  --Derek Wu

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  Set up an account with Dash today and help grow a cross-device fitness community!